Education in Niger: Languages of Instruction

 French was adopted as Niger's only official language in its first constitution in 1960, and was therefore the only language permitted in schools for a decade after independence.
 While the number of recognized national languages expanded to include 8 local languages in 1989, and 2 more in 2001, Niger's schools have been slow to implement multilingual education.
 This created educational barriers for students in Niger who spoke other regional languages and often had a limited grasp of French, leading to difficulty understanding materials taught in schools.
 Following a 1965 world conference on education in Tehran, where evidence from around the world showed failings in literacy education not conducted in the learner’s fluent language, Mali demonstrated greatly improved outcomes in literacy using local languages as part of mother-tongue-medium-education (MTME).
 Programs like this one gained global traction in this period, leading Niger to begin using local languages for school instruction in some schools as early as 1972.
 In fact, Niger was among the first to incorporate such programs in West Africa.
+In 2012, Niger made it mandatory to use the mother tongue spoken at home as the language of instruction in the early years of education.